SerdarMa/Serdar-s/README.md

 # Serdar-s
 ## Editing the file
-it is a mardoen file in this repository.|
+it is a markdown file in this repository.|